Kim clings to 1-shot lead with $1.5 million on the line

 The format changed this year from a points-based system in which only the top 12 players had a shot at a $1 million bonus to any of the 60 players who made it to the Tour Championship getting $1.5 million in official money by winning the tournament.

 Jin Young Ko, celebrated Thursday night as LPGA player of the year, tried to get back into the game with a 66.
-She still was six shots behind along with Jessica Korda (69), the oldest sister of Nelly Korda.
+She still was six shots behind along with Jessica Korda (69), the older sister of Nelly Korda.

 Ko is virtually a lock to win the Vare Trophy for the lowest scoring average and needs a 65 to become only the second woman to finish with a sub-69 average score for the year.